DarkMannn/deuteranomaly-vscode-theme/README.md

 # Deuteranomaly Theme

-Theme made with colors that people with deuteranomaly vision can fully see and experience
+Theme made with colors that people with deuteranomaly vision can fully see and experience.

 ![deuteranomaly](https://drive.google.com/uc?export=view&id=1CeNN-SB6oHTR0rxZoIsrUeZ_9dDKjqSK)